oktaal/DH_Benelux/README.md

 # DH_Benelux
 ```
 ----------------------------------------------------------------------------
-dhbenelux.sty -- A small style file for submissions to he DH Benelux 2016
+dhbenelux.sty -- A small style file for submissions to the DH Benelux 2016
 (c) 2016
 Version:    0.3
 Maintainer: Martin Sievers